nycanshu/nycanshu/README.md

-- 👋 Hi, I’m @nycanshu
+- 👋 Hi, I’m Himanshu
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on coding contests.
-- 📫 insta yamraz_pml
+- 📫 insta okay.anshu

 <!---
 nycanshu/nycanshu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.